simonwep/selection/README.md

     // Query selectors for elements which will be used as boundaries for the selection
     boundaries: ['html'],

+    // Query selector or dom node to set up container for selection-area-element
+    selectionAreaContainer: 'body',

     // On scrollable areas the number on px per frame is devided by this amount.
     // Default is 10 to provide a enjoyable scroll experience.